grinfeld/py_spark_playground/dbt/README.md

 #### Issue: "S3 Access Denied" or "MinIO Connection Error"
 **Solution**:
 1. Verify storage credentials in environment variables
-2. Check bucket exists and is accessible
+2. Check the bucket exists and is accessible
 3. Verify endpoint URL is correct (include protocol: `http://` or `https://`)

 #### Issue: "Iceberg table format not supported"